HugoMatilla/Android-Design-System-and-Theming-Typography/readme.md

 ```
 > **Easy Hierarchy**:
 > Dot notation also applies inheritance so this `TextAppearance.MaterialComponents.Headline5.MyApp`  inherits from `TextAppearance.MaterialComponents.Headline5`.
 You don't need to specify the parent explicitly.

+Inheriting from the `MaterialComponents` styles will reduce the number of attributes to set and will make your application more consistent with the Material Design Guidelines.

 Finally, we need to set up this style to our **Theme Attribute** in our **Theme Definition**.